- Location(s): UK Wide

-Our people’s success isn’t based on how long they spend at their desk.
+Our people’s success isn’t based on how long they spend working.
 While you’ll have contracted hours, we want to offer a flexible environment where possible.
-That might be working from home, logging on from other offices across the UK, or working part time or compressed hours.
+That might be working from home, logging on from other offices across the UK, or working part-time.

 There are all sorts of employee benefits available at Nationwide, including: